Kobayakawa Takakage: Conflict with Nobunaga

-At the start of 1574 the power of Oda Nobunaga had grown to the borders of the Mōri clan.
-During this year Urakami Munekage (浦上宗景) received support from Oda Nobunaga against the Mōri.
-In 1575, Mimura Motochika (三村元親) betrays the Mōri and joins Oda Nobunaga.
-Kobayakawa Takakage and Ukita Naoie defeat Mimura Motochika of Bingo province and force him to commit suicide.
-Also this year the well known Ōtomo Sōrin of Bungo Province, Kyūshū joins Oda Nobunaga as well and Takakage led the naval forces against the Ōtomo navy.

-The 15th shōgun of the Ashikaga shogunate, Ashikaga Yoshiaki had a falling out with Oda Nobunaga in 1576 and invited Mōri Terumoto to join the 2nd Oda Encirclement Plan (第2次信長包囲網).
+The 15th shōgun of the Ashikaga shogunate, Ashikaga Yoshiaki had a falling out with Oda Nobunaga in 1576 and invited Mōri Terumoto to join the 3rd Nobunaga Encirclement Plan (第3次信長包囲網).
 The alliance consisted of Ashikaga Yoshiaki, Mōri Terumoto, Uesugi Kenshin, Takeda Katsuyori and the Ishiyama Hongan-ji monks.
 The allies really didn't have too much success against the powerful Oda armies.
 The significant event here is the formation of all these powerful men, who were oftentimes not the best of friends.
 That same year (1576) at the First Battle of Kizugawaguchi, Kobayakawa Takakage led the Mōri naval forces with Murakami Takeyoshi.
 The Mōri navy successfully thwarted an Oda blockade of the Ishiyama Honganji led by Kuki Yoshitaka.

 Two years later in 1578 at the Second Battle of Kizugawaguchi, Takakage was leading the naval forces again.
 The Ishiyama Hongan-ji was still under siege, and Oda's fleet, commanded once again by Kuki Yoshitaka, made another attempt to break the Mōri supply lines.
 Going against convention, Yoshitaka fought with six very large ō-adakebune ships, rather than a combination of small (kobaya), medium (sekibune), and large (adakebune) craft.
 Normally, adakebune were essentially wooden floating fortresses, covered in gun and bow emplacements.
 According to some accounts, it may be believed that these six were the first ironclads, and were built such that guns could not penetrate them.
 However, rather than true ironclads, made primarily or entirely of metal, these craft probably simply had limited iron plating in key locations.
 Several Mōri vessels were burned and sunk, and Oda's fleet ultimately achieved victory.
 The supply lines were broken, and the Hongan-ji fell soon afterwards.
 However, during this battle an interesting flaw was discovered in the ō-adakebune design.
 As Mōri samurai rushed to board the large ship, all the defending warriors ran to that side of the deck, to defend themselves, and the ship capsized as its center of gravity shifted.
 Also in 1578 the "2nd Oda Encirclement Plan" falls apart when Uesugi Kenshin suddenly dies and the Ishiyama Hongan-ji monks made peace with Oda Nobunaga.